 - Combine the nectarine and onion quarters in a bowl along with the 2 tbsp cooking fat and season the mixture to taste with sea salt and freshly ground black pepper.

-- Heat a skillet over a medium heat, add the nectarine and onion mixture and cook, stirring frequently, until the nectarine quarters have softened, about 8 minutes.
+- Heat a skillet over medium heat, add the nectarine and onion mixture and cook, stirring frequently, until the nectarine quarters have softened, about 8 minutes.

 - Set the cooked mixture aside to cool in a bowl.
 Wipe the skillet clean to cook the pork chops.